-33. Illegal Trade: Relevant data on the illegal ivory trade was compiled in the report of the Ivory Trade Review Group (Cobb, 1989), and in the reports of R B Martin (1989), Parker (1989), and Milliken & Mellville (1989).
+33. Illegal Trade: Relevant data on the illegal ivory trade was compiled in the report of the lvory Trade Review Group (Cobb 1989), and in the reports of R B Martin (1989), Parker (1989), and Milliken & Mellville (1989).
+None of these reports mentioned any illegal trade in elephant hide.

 Reports on the extent of illegal trade in ivory passing through South Africa have appeared in the media.
-As the 7th Conference of the Parties drew near the intensity of reports on South Africa's role in the illegal ivory trade increased.
+As the 7th meeting of the Conference of the Parties drew near the intensity of reports on South Africa's role in the illegal ivory trade increased.
 That an illegal trade in ivory and rhinoceros horn operating within and through South Africa exists, is not disputed.
-The recognition of this problem was the major motivation for establishing an Endangered Species Protection Unit (ESPU) within the South African Police.
+The recognition of this problem was the major motivation for establishing an Endangered Species Protection Unit (ESPU) within the South African Police Service.
 However, virtually no hard evidence has ever been presented to the international community to substantiate claims of this illegal trade other than discrepancies in Customs statistics and the reports of seizures and arrests mostly made by the ESPU.
 Reports of the movement of up to 100 tons of ivory per year through South Africa, derived mainly from Angolan sources (van Note 1988) have never been substantiated.
 No complicity of any South African authorities in any illegal ivory trade has been proved though security force involvement is claimed.
-The integrity of South Africa's CITES authorities, and the reliability of their records have, however, been favourably commented upon (Martin, 1989; Parker, 1989).
-The Endangered Species Protection Unit within the South African Police has recently made several arrests and certainly disrupted the illegal ivory and rhinoceros horn smuggling rackets (Table 20).
-Special investigation units were also established by the Transvaal and Cape Provincial Administrations which have achieved a similar degree of success; the Natal Parks Board has recently also expanded its wildlife investigations section for operation outside its formal protected areas.
-Contacts with similar agencies in other states in the region has been actively pursued.
+The integrity of South Africa's CITES authorities, and the reliability of their records have, however, been favourably commented upon (Martin 1989, Parker 1989).
+The Endangered Species Protection Unit within the South African Police Service continues to make arrests and disrupts the illegal ivory and rhinoceros horn smuggling rackets (Table 20).
+Special investigation units of the Transvaal and Cape Provincial Administrations have achieved a similar degree of success; the Natal Parks Board has expanded its wildlife investigations section for operation outside its formal protected areas.